-Last but not least, checking how important your product is to them is a useful insight and the core metric for the PMF.
+Last but not least, checking how important your product is to them is a valuable insight and the core metric for the PMF.

 How to measure it?

-Multiple metrics could be used as indicators for the PMF: acquisition, activation, retention, churn, referral - all being an essential part of the puzzle.
+Multiple metrics could be used as indicators for the PMF: acquisition, activation, retention, churn, and referral - all essential parts of the puzzle.
 But there is a much faster way to measure your product's fit with a simple yet effective survey.

 Product market fit survey

-While working as a consultant for developing start-ups, Ellis also known as the creator of "Growth Hacking", came up with a survey format that soon became industry standard.
+While working as a consultant for developing start-ups, Ellis, the creator of "Growth Hacking", came up with a survey format that soon became the industry standard.

 The test is straightforward and asks one particular question:

-First, you need to define the right target group to do the test.
+First, you must define the right target group for the test.
 Not every person who has experienced your product can qualify.
-Ideally, try to target respondents who fulfil the following three requirements:
+Ideally, try to target respondents who fulfill the following three requirements:

 1️⃣ Experienced the core of your product or service